Our Coaches

 Sarah Healy - Co-Head Instructor

-Sarah is a rising senior at Springfield College majoring in Physical Education and Health Education.
-She is also captain of the field hockey team at SC.
-She grew up sailing at NBYC in Optimists during which she was a volunteer junior instructor.
-Sarah is a Level One certified instructor and is looking forward to her fourth year at NBSA, now as co-Head Instructor.
+Sarah is a graduating senior at Springfield College, earning her degree in Physical Education and Health Education.
+In her senior season she was captain of the Springfield College Field Hockey team and brings strong leadership and energy to everything she does.
+Sarah grew up sailing at NBYC in Optimists and began her coaching journey there as a junior instructor.
+She is a US Sailing Level 1 certified instructor and is excited to return for her fifth summer at NBSA, serving as Co-Head Instructor.

 -